memolog/blog/src/content/2020/flex-collpased-items.md

   author: Nong Vang
   authorLink: https://unsplash.com/@californong?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
 date: 2020-04-12 19:41:53
+excerpt: "今回は4.4.
+Collapsed Itemsについて<!-- more  -->  > Specifying visibility:collapse on a flex item causes it to become a collapsed flex item, produ"
 ---

 今回は[4.4.
 Collapsed Items](https://www.w3.org/TR/css-flexbox-1/#visibility-collapse)について<!-- more  -->

 > Specifying visibility:collapse on a flex item causes it to become a collapsed flex item, producing an effect similar to visibility:collapse on a table-row or table-column: the collapsed flex item is removed from rendering entirely, but leaves behind a "strut" that keeps the flex line’s cross-size stable.
 Thus, if a flex container has only one flex line, dynamically collapsing or uncollapsing items may change the flex container’s main size, but is guaranteed to have no effect on its cross size and won’t cause the rest of the page’s layout to "wobble".
 Flex line wrapping is re-done after collapsing, however, so the cross-size of a flex container with multiple lines might or might not change.